k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 Format-preserving masking, introduced in Fabric 8.0, provides a solution for maintaining **consistent data masking** across multiple fields while **preserving their original formatting** patterns.
 It addresses scenarios where **the same underlying value appears in multiple fields with different formatting patterns**.

 An optional parameter has been added to the Masking Actor - **formatter** - to enable format-preserving masking.
-This parameter can be set with either a [formatter flow or an Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#formatter-actors-and-flows) in order to **preserve the original format in the masked value** and to set the same masked values to all fields that have the same normalized (’naked‘) value, although they have a different format.
+This parameter can be set with either a [formatter flow or an Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#formatter-actors-and-flows) in order to **preserve the original format in the masked value** and to set the same masked values to all fields that have the same normalized (’naked‘) value, although each field has a different format.

 Example: